 Winter jobs in the Garden

-Today was a beautiful sunny day here on the Wiltshire/Dorset border.
+Its a busy February.
+And today was a beautiful sunny day here on the Wiltshire/Dorset border.

 We are spoiled by having such lovely warm houses, that going outside can seem a little daunting as it is so cold.
 So I wrapped up warmly - woolly hat and all, and ventured into 2°.